 - Give back to your community through service projects.

-- Students will meet at designated Metro Stations each morning.
-Transportation will be provided from the Metro Station to parks and students will be returned to the same Metro Station at end of work day.
+- Members will meet at designated Metro Stations each morning.
+Transportation will be provided from the Metro Station to parks and members will be returned to the same Metro Station at end of work day.

-- Work gear (t-shirts, water bottles, bandanas, helmets, gloves, and tools) will also be provided to all students in the program.
+- Work gear (SCA hoodie, SCA long sleeve shirt, SCA knit hat, helmets, gloves, and tools) will also be provided to all members in the program.

 Thanks again for your interest in SCA’s Summer Conservation Crew Program!
 If you have questions please contact Monique Dailey at scaDC@thesca.org or 703.524.2441.